open/close all folders

 - German writer Erich Kästner was blacklisted by the Nazis and forbidden to write, but was granted special permission to write the screenplay of the movie Münchhausen (1943), where he was credited as Berthold Bürger, a Shout-Out to Gottfried August Bürger (1747-1794), writer of the original book of the baron's adventures.

-- Edward Gorey frequently used anagrams of his name (Ogdred Weary, Dogear Wryde, Mrs. Regera Dowdy, etc.) as pseudonyms, though given his distinctive artistic style these were probably more for Gorey's amusement than actual disguise.
+- Edward Gorey frequently used anagrams or translations of his name (Ogdred Weary, Dogear Wryde, Mrs. Regera Dowdy, Eduard Blutig) as pseudonyms, though given his distinctive artistic style these were probably more for Gorey's amusement than actual disguise.